weni-ai/product-features/README.md

 # Roadmap

-Our public roadmap is available on this [link](https://github.com/orgs/weni-ai/projects/6/views/1?filterQuery=) Here you can find responsibles for new features, teams, priorities, effort, estimate delivery date, and details about our product evolution.
+Our public roadmap is available on this [link](https://github.com/orgs/weni-ai/projects/6/views/1?filterQuery=) Here you can find responsible for new features, teams, priorities, effort, estimated delivery date, and details about our product evolution.